SkidGod4444/MovieSite-v2.0/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact with me you can reach me at [Discord](https://discord.gg/floater-hq-1066657049313816606).

 ### License

-This project is **free to use** and does not contains any license.
+This project is **free to use** but mention me as developer *{Credits to SkidGOd is Must}*.